kyleherzog/WebDeployParametersToolkit/README.md

 Then select *Nest Under Parameters.xml* to have the selected file nested under Parameters.xml.

+### Parameterization Build Action Support
+When generating or nesting SetParameters*.xml files, the build action on those files will be set to *Parameterization*.

+This setting will result in these files being copied to the package location and excluded from the package itself.

 ## Contribute
 For cloning and building this project yourself, make sure to install the